-Petitioner Chelsea Becker is currently being held under an unlawful charge of fetal murder under California Penal Code section 187 ("Section 187").
-The claim against Ms. Becker is based on the allegation-unsupported by any scientific evidence-that her use of drugs during pregnancy caused a stillbirth.
-Even if Ms. Becker's conduct were to have resulted in the loss of her pregnancy, the statute's plain language excludes any act that was "solicited, aided, abetted, or consented to by the mother of the fetus."
-Since Section 187 was first amended in 1970 to include the unlawful killing of a fetus, the ACLU has successfully represented three clients in cases nearly identical to the one now before this court.1 In each one, the court found that Section 187 could not be construed to criminalize a woman for being pregnant and allegedly taking some action that resulted in the termination of her own pregnancy.
-This case is no different.
+Petitioner Adora Perez is currently imprisoned after being unlawfully charged with fetal murder under California Penal Code section 187 ("Section 187").
+Ms. Perez was charged under the allegation-unsupported by any scientific evidence-that her use of drugs during pregnancy caused a stillbirth.
+Even if Ms. Perez's conduct were to have resulted in the loss of her pregnancy, the statute's plain language excludes any act that was "solicited, aided, abetted, or consented to by the mother of the fetus."
+Since Section 187 was first amended in 1970 to include the unlawful killing of a fetus, the ACLU has successfully represented three clients in cases nearly identical to the one now before this court.
+In each one, the court found that Section 187 could not be construed to criminalize a woman for being pregnant and allegedly taking some action that resulted in the termination of her own pregnancy.
+This case was no different.